kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	- Where there is low ATPase activity (slow muscle fibres)

 **Notes**
-- The reason for muscle fatigue is unknown, but the following contribute to it
+- Reason for muscle fatigue is unknown, but the following contribute to it
 	- H+ ion (acid)
 	- Lactate
 	- PO43- ion rise